Exceptional collections on isotropic Grassmannians

 Note that by definition of $\theta$ we have $(\theta,\SB_\sj) = \sj$.
 So, the pairing with $\theta$ gives the ordering of the blocks.

-We check that the blocks $\SB_\sj$ constructed above are exceptional provided the group $\BG$ is of type $BCD$ (for other types one has to modify slightly the definition of the outer part by taking into account some {\sf very special} elements of the set $\SR_\BG^\BL$, see details in section~\ref{sbap}).
-Hence, for each $\sj\in\SJ$ the category $\langle \CU^\lambda\ \rangle_{\lambda \in \SB_\sj}$ is generated by an exceptional collection.
-However, it turns out that these subcategories are not semiorthogonal, so we have to make our blocks slightly smaller.
-Let $\BR^*_{\sj}$ denote the interior of the core $\BR_{\sj}$.
-We define the subsets $\SBSi_\sj\subset \SBi_\sj$ for $\sj\in\SJ$ recursively (starting from $\sj=0$) by
+We check that the blocks $\SB_\sj$ constructed above are exceptional provided the group $\BG$ is of type $BCD$ (for other types one has to modify slightly the definition of the outer part, see details in section~\ref{sbap}).
+It follows that for each $\sj\in\SJ$ the subcategory $\langle \CU^\lambda\ \rangle_{\lambda \in \SB_\sj}$ is generated by an exceptional collection.